List of non-coherent units of measurement: Casual units

 With a volume measure approximately 4 orders of magnitude greater than Sydney Harbour, the volume of the Grand Canyon may be used to visualize even larger things, like the magma chamber underneath Yellowstone and other things.
 According to the National Park Service, the volume of the Grand Canyon is 4.17 e12m3 which is 4.17 e12m3 (4.17 e12m3).

 Flow rate

 Miner's inch

-The volume of water which flows in one unit of time through an orifice of one square inch area.
+The volume of water that flows in one unit of time through an orifice of one square inch area.
 The size of the unit varies from one place to another.

 Mass

 Electronvolt mass

 It is common in particle physics to use eV/c^{2} as a unit of mass.
 Here, eV (electronvolt) is a unit of energy (the kinetic energy of an electron accelerated over one volt, 1.6×10^-19 J), and c is the speed of light in vacuum.
 Energy and mass are related through E = mc^{2}.
 This definition is useful for a linear particle accelerator when accelerating electrons.